 So again, go back to the beginning of this video where I say, how can they be railroading you if you’re falsely accused?
 If you’re a veteran?
 How can they treat your son, daughter, or family member like this?
 Easy.
 They have to vilify you and dehumanize you first.

 Like I’ve been saying, they call you a rapist.
 They say you’re a predator.
 They say that they might not have the evidence.
 But, they know you did something.
 It makes it much easier for them to dehumanize you, as a sexual assault predator, as a rapist, as someone who commits military sexual assault.
 It makes it much easier for everyone along the chain to go along with it.

 What’s the big deal?
 Are we protecting future servicemembers?

 “Just because we didn’t have the evidence,” they always say, “doesn’t mean he didn’t do it.”

 well, that doesn’t make any sense.
 If they don’t have the evidence, then you have no evidence that he did it.
 So it’s illogical to say, just because we don’t have the evidence doesn’t mean he didn’t do it.
 It does mean he did do it either.
-So why are you railroading somebody kicking them out?
-So the bottom line is if you’re accused of rape in the military, military, sexual assault, abuse of sexual contact and military, anything like that.
+So why are you railroading somebody and kicking them out?
+So the bottom line is if you’re accused of rape in the military, military, sexual assault, abuse of sexual contact and military, or anything like that.
 You’re not guilty, and you’re falsely accused, or if you even may have done some of it, you need to talk to a lawyer who is experienced in dealing with military sexual assault in defending military sexual assault cases as soon as possible.